-- 2.11.5 The Liverpool City Region (including Knowsley) produces significant amounts of municipal, commercial and industrial, construction, agricultural and hazardous waste.
-The Council is currently preparing a joint waste plan with sub-regional partners, which will guide the scale, location and type of facilities required to manage all types of waste in Merseyside and Halton.
-This will include identifying proposed sites to be allocated in each authority area for development of new waste management and treatment facilities. - 2.11.6 The biological and chemical quality of the rivers in the Borough has improved but is still some way short of the regional average.
+2.11.5 The Liverpool City Region (including Knowsley) produces significant amounts of municipal, commercial and industrial, construction, agricultural and hazardous waste.
+The Council is preparing a joint waste plan with its sub-regional partners, which will guide the scale, location and type of facilities required to manage all types of waste in Merseyside and Halton.
+This will include identifying proposed sites to be allocated in each authority area for development of new waste management and treatment facilities.

-2.11.7 Knowsley has a long history of extraction of minerals such as coal and clay for brick making.
+- 2.11.6 The biological and chemical quality of the rivers in the Borough has improved but is still below the regional average. - 2.11.7 Knowsley has a long history of extraction of minerals such as coal and clay for brick making.
 With the exception of Cronton Clay Pit, the operations have now ceased.

-- 2.11.8 Key issues in relation to resource minimisation within Knowsley include: - Need to support the emerging Merseyside and Halton Joint Waste Development Plan Document to tackle waste management and reduce the amount of waste being sent to landfill; - Potential need to safeguard minerals resources to allow possible future extraction. - 2.11.9 Key opportunities include: - Maintain and improve environmental assets and current environmental quality levels.
+- 2.11.8 Key issues in relation to resource minimisation within Knowsley include: - the need to support the emerging Merseyside and Halton Joint Waste Local Plan document to tackle waste management and reduce the amount of waste being sent to landfill; and - the potential need to safeguard minerals resources to allow possible future extraction. - 2.11.9 Key opportunities include: - maintenance and improvement of environmental assets and current environmental quality levels.

-- 2.11.10 Preferred Options relating to minimising resources are located within several different places within the Core Strategy, as follows; - CS2 Development Principles (in part) covers making the most efficient use of available infrastructure and resources. - CS22 Sustainable and Low Carbon Development (in part) covers the promotion of sustainable waste behaviour. - CS25 Management of Mineral Resources covers minimising the need for mineral extraction, mineral safeguarding areas and proposals for mineral extraction. - CS26 Waste Management covers the management of waste within the borough.
+- 2.11.10 Policies relating to minimising resources are located within several different places within the Core Strategy: - CS2 Development Principles (in part) covers making the most efficient use of available infrastructure and resources. - CS22 Sustainable and Low Carbon Development (in part) covers the promotion of sustainable waste behaviour. - CS25 Management of Mineral Resources covers minimising the need for mineral extraction, mineral safeguarding areas and proposals for mineral extraction. - CS26 Waste Management covers the management of waste within the Borough.

-2.11.11 Potential impacts in relation to each of the above Preferred Options are outlined within this section:
+2.11.11 Potential impacts in relation to each of the above policies are: